-We’ve made the common sense water-use prohibitions permanent.
+We’ve made the common sense water-use prohibitions permanent (to the right).
 This promotes long-term conservation and prohibits wasteful uses of water that most of our customers no longer do.
 To enforce the prohibitions, we’re keeping in place the established fines.

 "We are asking people to continue using water wisely.
 Our customers exceeded the call for conservation and we are grateful."